-With this in mind, it is important to continue aligning investment with growth as part of a sustainable roadmap, and these proposed investments are outlined within the Recommended Corporate Plan.
-The following sections outline key economic and social factors that informed the development of the 2022 Budget.
+With this in mind, it is important to continue aligning investment with growth as part of a sustainable roadmap, and these investments are outlined within this Corporate Plan.
+The following sections outline key economic and social factors that informed the development of Budget 2022.